SohoomlalBanerjee/Comfy-Bricks/README.md

 JWT_SECRET=your_jwt_secret
 Run the development server:

-bash
-Copy code
-cd ../ && npm run dev
-Open your browser and go to http://localhost:3000.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.